Introduction to the Observatories on Mauna Kea

 W.M.
 Keck Observatory II

-Operated by Caltech, the University of California
+Operated by Caltech, the University of California, California Association for Research in Astronomy

 Established 1996